Cyril Kato's blog

 signature = base64_url_encode(hmac_digest).rstrip("=")

-signed_url = url_template.replace(placeholder, "." + signature)
+return url_template.replace(placeholder, "." + signature)

 function verify_url(signed_url, secret_key):

-for i, component in enumerate(path_components):
+for component in parse_path(signed_url):

-if component.startswith("."):
+if component.starts_with("."):

-signature = component[1:] # Remove leading dot
+signature = component[1:]

-base_string = reconstruct_url(path_components)
+base_string = signed_url.replace(component, "")

-return secure_compare(signature, expected_signature)
+return secure_compare(signature, expected)

-return false # No signature found
+return false

 Applications

-Generalizing CSRF Protection
+Generalizing CSRF protection

 function generate_delete_link(resource_id):

-url_template = "/.__TOKEN__/resources/{id}/delete"
+template = "/.__TOKEN__/resources/{id}/delete"

-signed_url = sign_url(url_template.replace("{id}", resource_id), SECRET_KEY, "__TOKEN__")
+return sign_url(template.replace("{id}", resource_id), SECRET_KEY, "__TOKEN__")

 function handle_delete_request(request):